OI-wiki/i18n/docs/basic/complexity.md

 Time complexity and space complexity are important criteria to measure the efficiency of an algorithm.

-## Count of Elementary Operation
+## Count of Elementary Operations

-An algorithm has different performances in different computers.
-It is hard to calculate actual performance theoretically or troublesome to measure it.
+An algorithm has different performances on different computers.
+It is hard to calculate actual performance theoretically and is troublesome to measure it.
 Thus, we more usually consider the count of elementary operations required by the algorithm rather than the actual time used.

 For a typical computer, basic arithmetic, accessing or assignments to variables (of standard data types, the same below), can all be treated as elementary operations.